 Gout Treatment Options

 If you have gout, your condition can be controlled with prescription medications and a monitored diet plan.
-You may also be advised to apply ice or cooling lotions to help alleviate your gout pain and swelling during a bad flare up.
-In severe cases, you may also be asked to wear specially-made shoes to alleviate pain associated gout.
+You may also be advised to apply ice or cooling lotions to help alleviate your pain and swelling during a bad flare up.
+In severe cases, you may also be asked to wear specially-made shoes to alleviate associated pain.

-If you are experiencing pain similar to the above described and think you may have gout, contact us for your consultation and schedule your appointment today.
-Our teams in both Arlington and Dallas can help diagnosis any foot condition and develop a customized treatment plan if needed.
-Call our specialists today and find the help that you need for your gout pain.
+If you are experiencing pain similar to the above described and think you may have this condition, contact our podiatrists for your consultation and schedule your appointment today.
+Our teams in both Arlington and Dallas can help diagnosis any foot condition and develop a customized gout treatment plan if needed.
+Call our foot specialists today and find the help that you need for your pain.